godaddy/engineering/_posts/2018-07-10-react-native-wdio.md

 ## Conclusion:
 I hope the above discussion helps you set up some infrastructure for running WebDriverIO UI tests locally and remotely for emulators and real devices.
 Occasionally, we did face few intermittent UI test failures due to the app being unresponsive after installation or network latency.
-We have addressed this issue by adding retry logic on top of the WebDriverIO command to re-run the failed test suites.
+We addressed this issue by adding retry logic on top of the WebDriverIO command to re-run the failed test suites.
 90% of the time these tests pass on the second run.
 We are continuing to write UI tests using WebDriverIO + Appium for native which turned out to be pretty effective for development teams while working with web and native.

 GoDaddy is looking for a full-stack mobile engineer to join our next generation Customer Experience mobile team in Kirkland.
 The team is building our next generation experiences for our small business customers to help them start, grow, and run their venture.
 If you have the passion, enthusiasm, and ability to create compelling interactions for customers on their way to making their small businesses great, we would like to talk to you!
 Apply here: <https://careers.godaddy.com/job/cambridge/senior-software-engineer-mobile-focus/18045/8081067>